 - How to Repel

-Best cat baits include:
+Some of the best cat baits include:

 How to Bait a Cat Trap

-After selecting a bait, it is critical that you position it properly in order to get a successful capture.
+After selecting a bait, it is critical that you position it properly in order to achieve a successful capture.
 If your trap is not properly baited, you may end up with stolen bait or a tripped empty trap.

 The best bait placement will: